Posted on: 15 September 2021

 2. What will I get from the government?

 You can then use this info to get a forecast of what the government will pay you once you retire.
-Bear in mind that the state pension is currently £134.25 - £175.20 a week, so you shouldn’t rely on this alone to support your retirement, as it provides only the bare minimum living standard.
+Bear in mind that the state pension is currently £134.25 - £175.20 a week, so this payment alone is unlikely to be enough to support your retirement.

 3. How much have I saved up already?